- Brookings Main Campus

 The study of economics provides structure to make effective decisions applicable to all aspects of life.
 The Economics minor provides a rigorous exploration of modern economic theory.
 Students can select elective courses based on their interests.
-This minor will appeal to students pursuing careers in fields such as finance, policy analysis, financial analysis, business analysis, data analytics, actuarial sciences, or for future graduate study in economics, business, public policy, data analytics, or related fields.
+This minor will appeal to students pursuing careers in fields such as finance, policy analysis, financial analysis, business analysis, data analytics, actuarial sciences, or for future graduate study in economics, business, law school, public policy, data analytics, or related fields.

 - Agricultural Business (B.S.)